You are here

 Infusion-Related Reactions

-Infusion-related reactions including drug eruption, pyrexia, rash, erythema, and hyperhidrosis were reported with GAMIFANT treatment in 27% of patients.
+Infusion-related reactions in patients with primary HLH, including drug eruption, pyrexia, rash, erythema, and hyperhidrosis, were reported with GAMIFANT treatment in 27% of patients.
 In one-third of these patients, the infusion-related reaction occurred during the first infusion.

-All infusion related reactions were reported as mild to moderate.
-Monitor patients for infusion-related reactions.
-Interrupt infusion for infusion reactions and institute appropriate medical management prior to continuing infusion at a slower rate.
+Monitor patients for infusion-related reactions which can be severe.
+Interrupt the infusion for infusion reactions and institute appropriate medical management prior to continuing infusion at a slower rate.

 No carcinogenicity or genotoxicity studies have been conducted with emapalumab-lzsg.